nginxinc/nginx-gateway-fabric/docs/monitoring.md

 # Monitoring

-The NGINX Kubernetes Gateway exposes a number of metrics in the [Prometheus](https://prometheus.io/) format.
+The NGINX Gateway Fabric exposes a number of metrics in the [Prometheus](https://prometheus.io/) format.
 Those include NGINX and the controller-runtime metrics.
 These are delivered using a metrics server orchestrated by the controller-runtime package.
 Metrics are enabled by default, and are served via http on port `9113`.